Turbofan: Principles

 The turbofan was invented to improve the fuel consumption of the turbojet.
-It would do this by increasing the mass and lowering the speed of the propelling jet compared to that of the turbojet.
-This would be done mechanically by adding a ducted fan rather than using viscous forces by adding an ejector, as first envisaged by Whittle.
+It achieves this by pushing more air, thus increasing the mass and lowering the speed of the propelling jet compared to that of the turbojet.
+This is done by adding a ducted fan.

-Frank Whittle envisioned flight speeds of 500 mph in writing his UK patent 471,368 "Improvements relating to the propulsion of aircraft", filed in March 1936, and in which he describes the principles behind the turbofan, although not called as such at that time.
-The turbojet uses the gas from its thermodynamic cycle as its propelling jet.
-There are two penalties for using the cycle gas for the propelling jet for aircraft speeds of 500 mph and they are addressed by the turbofan.
+Frank Whittle envisioned flight speeds of 500 mph in his March 1936 UK patent 471,368 "Improvements relating to the propulsion of aircraft", in which he describes the principles behind the turbofan, although not called as such at that time.
+While the turbojet uses the gas from its thermodynamic cycle as its propelling jet, for aircraft speeds below 500 mph there are two penalties to this design which are addressed by the turbofan.

-There is energy wasted because the propelling jet is going much faster rearwards than the aircraft is going forwards, leaving a very fast wake.
-The kinetic energy of the wake is a reflection of the fuel used to produce the wake rather than fuel used to move the aircraft forwards and, as such, is fuel wasted.
-However, it is a fundamental aspect of producing thrust in a fluid by accelerating some of it rearwards whether by a propeller or a combustor in a duct (ramjet) and, as such, can only be reduced and not eliminated.
-The turbofan reduces the speed of the propelling jet.
+First, the energy required for a given thrust increases as the exhaust air is propelled at ever greater speeds, so the efficiency can be improved by diverting energy to propel larger quantities of air at lower speeds than the core.
+A turbofan achieves this by using an additional turbine to drive a ducted fan to blow air that bypasses the core.
+With a lower thrust from the hot nozzle, most of the thrust now comes from the large mass flow of low speed bypass air, providing the same thrust with a reduced specific fuel consumption.

-The other penalty is present because any action to reduce the fuel consumption of the engine by increasing its pressure ratio or turbine temperature causes a corresponding increase in pressure and temperature in the exhaust duct which in turn cause a higher gas speed from the propelling nozzle (and higher KE and wasted fuel).
-Although the engine uses less fuel to produce a pound of thrust more fuel is wasted in the faster propelling jet.
+The other penalty relates to trying to improve the thermal efficiency of the engine by increasing pressure ratio and turbine temperature.
+This causes a corresponding increase in pressure and temperature in the exhaust duct which in turn gives a higher gas speed from the propelling nozzle (and higher KE and wasted fuel).
+The increase in thermal efficiency is at the expense of a worse propulsive efficiency with the net effect being a lower overall efficiency.
 In other words, the independence of thermal and propulsive efficiencies, as exists with the piston engine/propeller combination which preceded the turbojet, is lost.
 In contrast, Roth considers regaining this independence the single most important feature of the turbofan which allows specific thrust to be chosen independently of the gas generator cycle.